Section 179 and Tax Impact of Bonus Depreciation for Business Property

 Section 179 is a tax law that provides a deduction to business owners.
-It allows them to deduct in a single year the cost of any tangible personal property that they bought and used in their business at least 51 percent of the time.
-The annual deduction limit changes every few years.
-The Tax Cuts and Jobs Act set the limit at $1 million, which took effect in 2018.
+It allows them to deduct the cost of any tangible personal property that they bought and used in their business at least 51 percent of the time.
+The Tax Cuts and Jobs Act set the initial limit for the deduction at $1 million, which took effect in 2018.
 Moreover, the Tax Cuts and Jobs Act imposed a $2.5 million limit on the amount spent on purchasing qualifying equipment in a year.
 Business owners who spend more than $2.5 million on qualifying equipment in a year will face a dollar-for-dollar reduction in their deduction.
-In 2019 and subsequent years, both of these limits will be adjusted for inflation.
+Both of these limits are adjusted for inflation.

 Setting the limit in advance allows business owners to calculate their expenses more systematically.
 Previously, the annual limit under Section 179 was often set after the tax year had started, such that it applied retroactively.
 This meant that business owners did not know how much money they could spend on qualifying equipment while still remaining within the range of the deduction.

 If an asset qualifies as long-term business property under tax rules, bonus depreciation may allow a business owner to deduct the cost of that asset more efficiently.
 Bonus depreciation is not subject to any annual limit, and the property does not need to be used in the business at least 51 percent of the time, as with Section 179 property.
 The tax rules instead require the business owner to place the property in service in the year in which they are seeking a deduction for it.
 Bonus depreciation initially was set to gradually decline until 2020, when it was scheduled to be eliminated entirely.
 However, the Tax Cuts and Jobs Act altered this plan.
 It also extended bonus depreciation to purchases of used property, whereas it previously had applied only to purchases of new property.